 - When the meat is done, pour the contents of the casserole into a colander set over a saucepan.
 Return the beef mixture to the dutch oven and add onions and mushrooms to the top.

-- In the saucepan, skim off any fat from surface and simmer, skimming off fat until it has slightly thickened, enough to coat the back of a spoon.
+- In the saucepan, skim off any fat from the surface and simmer, cooking until it has slightly thickened, enough to coat the back of a spoon.
 If too thin, boil it down rapidly.
 If too thick, add some stock.
 Once slightly thickened, pour over the beef.
-Place casserole dish on stove and bring to simmer.
+Place casserole dish on stove and bring to a simmer.

 - If making in advance, combine and let it cool before refrigerating.
 When ready to serve, simmer covered very slowly for 10 minutes.